rdmorganiser/rdmo-docs/docs/plugins/index.md

 -   Optionset providers (from `rdmo.options.providers.Provider`\)
 -   Service providers (from `rdmo.services.providers.Provider`\)

 To be usable by RDMO, the plugins need to be available in the virtual environment in which RDMO is running.
-There are severeal possibilities to archive this, but we suggest to use one of the following two:
+There are several possibilities to achieve this, but we suggest to use one of the following two:

 1. If only the plugins provided in [rdmo-plugins](https://github.com/rdmorganiser/rdmo-plugins) should be used and no modifications are desired, they can be directly installed from GitHub using: